-a.
-An employee assigned in writing by the Appointing Officer (or designee) to perform the normal day-to-day duties and responsibilities of a higher classification of an authorized position for which funds are temporarily unavailable shall be entitled to acting assignment pay on the tenth (10th) consecutive work day of such an assignment.
-Acting assignment pay shall be retroactive to the first (1st) day of the assignment.
+- 188. - a.
+An employee assigned in writing by the Appointing Officer (or designee) to perform the normal day-to-day duties and responsibilities of a higher classification of an authorized position for which funds are temporarily unavailable shall be entitled to acting assignment pay upon completion of the tenth (10th) work day within a sixty (60) working-day period of such an assignment.
+Acting assignment pay shall be retroactive to the first (1st) day of the assignment. - b.

-- b.
 Upon written approval, as determined by the City, an employee shall be authorized to receive an increase to a step in an established salary schedule that represents at least 5% above the employee's base salary and that does not exceed the maximum step of the salary schedule of the class to which temporarily assigned.
-Premiums based on percent of salary shall be paid at a rate which includes the acting assignment pay. - 214. c.
-Acting assignments are intended to be used for short term temporary assignments of six months or less.
+Premiums based on percent of salary shall be paid at a rate which includes the acting assignment pay. - 190. c.
+Acting assignments are intended to be used for short term temporary assignments of six months or less. - 191.